- Author: Tavon

 Ground Phase

 During her ground phase, Felmyst is fought normally, like any other boss.
 Each ground phase will last 60 seconds before Felmyst transitions to the flying phase.
-Each ground phase will typically have Felmyst cast Gas Nova and Corrosion twice each, and Encapsulate 1 to 2 times — not in that order.
+Each ground phase will typically have Felmyst cast Gas Nova and Corrosion twice each, and Encapsulate once — not in that order, and not always that many times.
+Encapsulate in specific can vary wildly, sometimes being cast 0 times per ground phase and other times 2, but most often just 1.

 Air Phase

-After 60 seconds of her ground phase, Felmyst will do a ~5 second animation and then take off into the sky, signifying the start of the air phase, during which she won’t use any of her ground phase abilities, using unique air phase abilities instead.
+After 60 seconds of her ground phase, Felmyst will do a ~5 second animation and then take off into the sky, signifying the start of the air phase.
+During her air phase, she won’t use any of her ground phase abilities, using unique air phase abilities instead.
 The air phase will last 100 seconds, followed by a ~10 second landing animation, after which the fight goes back to ground phase, repeating from the start.

 Raid Composition & Preparation